 What can I do if I am being abused?

 No one deserves to be in an abusive relationship and the abuse is not your fault.
 Help is available.

 - If you are in immediate physical danger you can call 911;

 - If you have been injured you can go to the hospital or your doctors to get medical attention;

 - You can call the 24-hour confidential and free SHARPP Helpline at (603) 862-SAFE for support, information and resources.
 All services provided by SHARPP are non-judgmental and available to the UNH Community;

-- You can tell supportive family and friends what has happened.
+- You can tell a supportive family member and friends what has happened.
 Friends and family may be able to offer support and resources;

 - You can attend a support group for survivors of relationship abuse;